 Ursinus students are encouraged to work with faculty members on original research.
 Students work on faculty-initiated research projects, and faculty members serve as mentors for student-initiated research projects.

 Opportunities for original research include independent study during a semester and participation in a Summer Research Program.
-Research is on-going in several areas Health and Exercise Physiology.
-View a small sample of prior HEART lab research studies here.
+Research opportunities are available in The HaMM Lab, The HEART Lab, The SkM Lab and The Patient Safety in Medicine Work-Group.

 The Summer Fellows program at Ursinus allows you, as a sophomore or junior, to pursue an independent scholarly project under the close tutelage of a Health and Exercise Physiology faculty mentor, when both you and the professor have more time to devote exclusively to research.
-To read about Health and Exercise Summer Fellows, click here.
+View titles of the most recent Health and Exercise Summer Fellows.

 Indeed, nearly all students in the department take advantage of the close proximity of Ursinus to Philadelphia to gain hands-on experience in such settings as major rehabilitation centers, professional sports organizations, community recreation settings, corporate fitness settings and medical schools.
-Learn about recent HEP student internship experiences here.
+Learn about recent HEP student internship experiences.